-Figure 10.- Comparative costs of biodiesel production cost using glycerol as byproduct or integrating it towards methanol

 There is another interesting comparison between integrated processes.
-For many years, the use of methanol for the production of biodiesel was supported on its lower price due to its production from natural gas.
-Recently, Martín & Grossmann [27] presented the simultaneous production of bioethanol and biodiesel from algae.
-Table (4) summarizes the production costs as well as the energy and water consumption [27].
-Comparing the results in Table 3 with those in Table 4 we can see that the simultaneous production of ethanol and biodiesel is more economical and rather close in terms of energy and fresh water consumption.
+For many years, the use of methanol for the production of biodiesel was supported by its lower price due to its production from natural gas.
+Recently, Martín and Grossmann [27] presented the simultaneous production of bioethanol and biodiesel from algae.
+Table 4 summarizes the production costs as well as the energy and water consumption [27].
+Comparing the results in Table 3 with those in Table 4 we can see that the simultaneous production of ethanol and biodiesel is more economical, due to the credits from glycerol, and rather close in terms of energy and fresh water consumption.
 Thus, the use of methanol is no longer the clear option for the production of biodiesel.
-As it is presented in this paper, within an integrated bio-facility it makes perfect sense to use ethanol for the transesterification of oil.
-If we compare the investment costs for the integration of bioethanol and biodiesel [27] with those of biodiesel with recycling the glycerol to produce part of the methanol required, this last option has lower investment cost per gallon of biofuel produced, around 1.73 \$ invested / gallon produced compared to 2.00 \$ invested per gallon produced, but we still depend on a certain supply of fossil fuel based methanol to obtain biodiesel.
+As it is presented in this article, within an integrated bio-facility it makes perfect sense to use ethanol for the transesterification of oil.
+If, we compare the investment costs for the integration of bioethanol and biodiesel [27] with those of biodiesel with recycling the glycerol to produce part of the methanol required, this last option has lower investment cost per gallon of biofuel produced, around \$1.73 of investment/gallon produced compared to \$2.00 investment per gallon produced.
+However, we still depend on a supply of fossil fuel based methanol to obtain biodiesel, while the production cost is lower for the simultaneous production of bioethanol and biodiesel, and the consumption of freshwater and energy is low for both options, see Table 3 for autoreforming and Table 4 for enzymatic.

-Alkali cat Enzymatic

-\$/gal biofuel 0.32 0.35

-Energy (MJ/gal biofuel ) 6.72 4.00

-Water (gal/gal biofuel ) 0.77 0.59

-Table 4.-Summary of results

-5.-Conclusions

-The superstructure modelling for the integrated production of biodiesel has been formulated as a MINLP.
-The problem is solved by decomposing the MINLP into two NLP's, one for each reforming mode.
-Each subproblem is optimized to determine the operating conditions at the reformer, the methanol synthesis reactor, the WGSR and the transesterification reactor.

-The optimal process involves the use of autoreforming for the synthesis of methanol from glycerol for a production cost of \$0.66/gal, consuming 3.65 MJ/gal and 0.79 gal of freshwater per gal of biodiesel produced.
-Hydrogen is obtained as byproduct of the methanol synthesis.

-The results reveal that the integrated production of biodiesel and glycerol recycling to methanol is still more expensive even in the scenario of the reduced the glycerol price expected by the NERL.
-However, the integrated process is a promising option in our search for decreasing our dependency on fossil fuels since we can provide more than half the methanol needed for the process.
-Finally, the use of bioethanol for the production of biodiesel, traditionally discarded due to its higher price compared to methanol, becomes promising when methanol is to be produced from renewable raw materials not only in terms of production cost but also due to the lower energy and freshwater needs.

-Acknowledgments

-The authors gratefully acknowledge the NSF Grant CBET0966524 and the Center for Advanced Process Decision-making at Carnegie Mellon University.
-Dr. Mariano Martín acknowledges the Ministry of Education and Science of Spain and Fulbright commission for providing a MICINN - Fulbright Posdoctoral fellowship.

-6.-Nomenclature.